GiulioRusso/Ni-Dataset/README.md

 <br>

 ## ⬇️ Installation and Import
-Now, this code is available with PyPI at https://pypi.org/project/nidataset/.
+Now, this code is available with PyPI [here](https://pypi.org/project/nidataset/).
 The package can be installed with:

 ```bash
 pip install nidataset